Q&A from July 29, 2025 webinar

 - Banks and service providers may still charge fees for services like transaction processing, hosting payloads, or providing fraud controls.

-12) In the artifacts provided by the working team, are there best practices or suggestions on how to identify QR codes that are perhaps compromised or someone taking a short cut?
+6) Are there best practices or suggestions on how to identify QR codes that are perhaps compromised or someone taking a short cut?

 Yes.
 The QR Code includes a CRC checksum to detect basic corruption or tampering at the EMV level, plus a digital signature to verify authenticity.
 The payer’s app can also validate the linked payload to ensure it came from a trusted source.